Shayshez/uJOVE/README.md

 Modes colours:
 RED - LP24 , ORANGE - LP12 , BLUE - BP , GREEN - HP

+### About Positive Feedback:
+Resonance = inverted feedback

+Positive feedback should distort the signal.

+In LP2/4 modes (red/orange) the positive feedback alone can make pulses.

+it’s better to mix between positive and negative feedback to achieve distorted worm sound.
+Also try to use input 2 in LP modes and the positive feedback become clipper (attenuation until middle position of the knob and clipping from middle position)

+The positive feedback sounds much better in BP/HP modes (blue/green) to achive great distortion.

 uJove is available only as DIY project, for pcb's and panels: https://pushermanproductions.com/product/plum-audio-ujove-pcb-and-8hp-aluminium-panel/